Opportunities & Deadlines (noon on indicated day)

 - IRCAM Summer Program for IU Composers

-Since 2007, every IU Composition Department major has been given full access to every available offering of these national organizations.
-Some of these offerings include a updated list of festivals and competitions for the students to participate in, access to New Music Box (an online magazine relating to new music), CD reviews, upcoming new music concerts, and other news and events relating to new music.
+Since 2007, every IU Composition Department major has been given full access to every available offering of this national organization.
+Some of these offerings include a updated list of festivals and competitions for the students to participate in, CD reviews, upcoming new music concerts, and other news and events relating to new music.

 Ballet Department Choreographic Workshop